miyako/4d-component-annotation/README.md

 Example
 ---

-To set the background image:
+To set the background image

 ```
 Editor_SET_IMAGE ("Editor";[Table_1]image)
 ```

-To set the annotation: (XML format, compatible with the Label Editor)
+To set the annotation (XML format, compatible with the Label Editor)

 ```
 Editor_SET_ANNOTATION ("Editor";[Table_1]annotation)
 ```

-To retrive the annotation:
+To retrive the annotation

 ```
 [Table_1]annotation:=Editor_get_annotation ("Editor")
 ```

-To toggle the visibility of the annotation layer:
+To toggle the visibility of the annotation layer

 ```
 $event:=Form event